League of Prizren: Berlin Congress

 In July 1878, the 60 member board of the League of Prizren, led by Abdyl Bey Frashëri, sent a letter to the Great Powers at the Congress of Berlin, asking for the settling of Albanian issues resulting from the Turkish War.
 The memorandum was ignored by the congress, which recognized the competing claims of Serbia and Bulgaria to territories surrendered by the Ottoman Empire over those of the Albanians.
 The League of Prizren feared that the Albanians would not win in their claims to Epirus over Greece, and organized an armed resistance in Gusinje, Shkodra, Prizren, and Yanina.
 The San Stefano treaty was later superseded by the Treaty of Berlin at the insistence of Austria-Hungary and Britain.
 This latter treaty, however, recognized the rival claims of other nations in the region over those of the Albanians.

 The Congress of Berlin ignored the memorandum from the league with German chancellor Otto von Bismarck even proclaiming that an Albanian nation did not exist and that Albania was "just a geographic notion".
 Bismarck showed his disdain for excessive involvement in Balkan affairs, saying "The whole Balkan is not worth the healthy bones of a single Pomeranian grenadier."
 The congress ceded to Montenegro the cities of Bar and Podgorica and areas around the mountain towns of Gusinje and Plav, which Albanian leaders considered Albanian territory.
 Serbia also gained some territory with an Albanian population.
 The latter, the vast majority of whom were loyal to the empire, vehemently opposed the territorial losses.
-Albanians also feared the possible loss of Epirus to Greece.
-The League of Prizren organized armed resistance efforts in Gusinje, Plav, Shkodra, Prizren, Preveza, and Janina.
-A border tribesman at the time described the frontier as "floating on blood."